brian-bfz/MyWebsite/content/posts/2024-09-28---Home/index.md

 Can you miss a home you have never been to?

 Maybe one of the essence of the camps was their transcience.
 It made us cherish our time more.
 It insulated me from things I didn't want to worry about.
 It's not that I didn't worry about things.
 I often felt challenged to understand a class or to prove my worthiness.
 I often pondered over X-risks and human flourishing.
 But worrying about these things felt good, unlike worrying about the margin size of my resume.

-C asked me to organize a Sparkler meetup.
-The idea didn't appeal to me.
-I don't know why.
-But again, it's rare for me to feel excited about things recently.